 First-generation College Student Initiative

-This year the Office of Institutional Diversity is launching a First-generation College Student Initiative.
-First generation is defined by the Harvey Mudd College Office of Institutional Diversity as:
+The Office of Institutional Diversity oversees the First-generation College Student Initiative.
+First-generation is defined by the Harvey Mudd College Office of Institutional Diversity as:

 If you are an HMC student, faculty, or staff member for whom: